New Spain: The role of epidemics

 Spanish settlers brought to the American continent smallpox, measles, typhoid fever, and other infectious diseases.
+Most of the Spanish settlers had developed an immunity to these diseases from childhood, but the indigenous peoples lacked the needed antibodies since these diseases were totally alien to the native population.
+There were at least three separate, major epidemics that devastated the population: smallpox (1520–1521), measles (1545–1548) and typhus (1576–1581).

+At least 12 epidemics are attributed to cocoliztli, with the largest occurring in 1545, 1576, 1736, and 1813.

-Most of the Spanish settlers had developed an immunity to these diseases from childhood, but the indigenous peoples lacked the needed antibodies since these diseases were totally alien to the native population at the time.
-There were at least three separate, major epidemics that devastated the population: smallpox (1520 to 1521), measles (1545 to 1548) and typhus (1576 to 1581).
-In the course of the 16th century, the native population in Mexico went from an estimated pre-Columbian population of 8 to 20 million to less than two million.
-Therefore, at the start of the 17th century, continental New Spain was a depopulated country with abandoned cities and maize fields.
-These diseases would not affect the Philippines in the same way because the diseases were already present in the country; Pre-Hispanic Filipinos had contact with other foreign nationalities before the arrival of the Spaniards.
+During the 16th century, the native population of Mexico fell from an estimated pre-Columbian population of 8 to 20 million to less than two million.
+Therefore, at the start of the 17th century, continental New Spain was a depopulated region with abandoned cities and maize fields.
+These diseases did not affect the Philippines in the same way because they were already present; Pre-Hispanic Filipinos had contact with other foreign nationalities prior to the arrival of the Spaniards.